TrellixVulnTeam/Page_ideas_VJOQ/README.md

 1.1.2: minor tag adjustment in the form in "manage global"

 1.2: Removed placeholder projects and added personal portfolio.
 Expanded "more resources" section.
+Added text that appears if client's browser does not support some features.
 More currently being developed...